Things to Do in Yosemite Valley: The Ultimate Guide

 yosemite valley map

-With a car, most visitors drive either Hwy 120 to enter the park at the Big Oak Flat Entrance, or Hwy 140 to enter through the Arch Rock Entrance.
-Hwy 120 is usually the faster choice, and 140 is a bit more scenic.
+If you plan to make your way to Yosemite on your own, you can either rent a car or take public transportation.
+Most visitors take either Hwy 120 to the Big Oak Flat Entrance, or Hwy 140 to the Arch Rock Entrance.
+Hwy 120 is usually the faster choice, while 140 is a bit more scenic.

 a couple standing at the tunnel view